 Everyone needs a good coaster.
 For so long we’ve had a coaster collection full of coasters we’ve picked up from restaurants and bars all over the world while traveling.
 But those disposable coasters have seen better days.
 They are dirty or lost or ripped or chewed on by the dog…or the kids.

-Point is…we needed some new coasters.
+The point is…we needed some new coasters desperately.
 When I was staring at a box of leftover hexagon marble tiles from our farmhouse bathroom renovation, I knew I needed to come up with a fun DIY project for it.

 Spoiler alert to my family….you’re probably getting a set of marble coasters this year!